KRTechnology/kimberly-ryan-website/SANITY_SETUP.md

 3. Categorize them appropriately
 4. Mark featured images if needed

+### 7. Create Client Testimonials

+1. Click on "Client Testimonials" in the sidebar
+2. Add testimonial details:
+   - Enter the testimonial quote
+   - Add client name, position, and company
+   - Select industry and service type
+   - Set display order for arrangement
+   - Choose if it should be featured
+3. Toggle "Active" to true to display on website
+4. **Save and publish** (this will trigger the webhook!)

+**Note**: Testimonials will appear on the `/about/customer-stories` page with pagination (9 testimonials per page).

 ## 🔄 How It Works

 ### Data Fetching with Caching